jundalisay/superblist/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-51c.md

 transmitted in more than one way, on the authority of Abu Sa'id al-Khudri, on the authority of the Prophet."

 The recension of Ibn Majah and al-Hakim has= "There will be in my nation the Mahdi.
 If he lives (among you) a short time, it will be seven years; if not, it will be nine.
 My nation will experience a prosperity the like of which they have never experienced before.
 The earth will bring forth its food and will not hoard any of it.

 There will be piles of money.

-A man will get up and say= 'O Mahdi, give me something,' and he will reply= 'Just take.' " 864 Ad-Daraqutni, Ahmad b.
+A man will get up and say= 'O Mahdi, give me something,' and he will reply= 'Just take.'

+Ad-Daraqutni, Ahmad b.
 Hanbal, and Yahya b.
 Main said that Zayd al-'Ammi was all right.
 Ahmad added that he was superior to Yazid ar-Raqashi <!-- 865 --> and Fadl b.
 'Isa.866 However, Abu Hatim said concerning him that he was weak, and that his traditions may be written down but not used as evidence.
 Yahya b.
 Main said of him in connection with another tradition= "(He is) nothing."
-He once also said= "His traditions may be written down, but he is weak."
+He once also said: "His traditions may be written down, but he is weak."
 AlJuzajani said= "He is just holding on (mutamasik)."

 Abu Zur'ah said: "He is not strong, his traditions are futile, and he is weak."
 Abu Hatim said= "He is not such (a good man).
 867 Shu'bah transmitted traditions on his authority."

-An-Nasa'i said= "He is weak."
-Ibn 'Adi 868 said= "Most of his traditions and authorities are weak, even though Shu'bah transmitted traditions on his authority.
+An-Nasa'i said: "He is weak."
+Ibn 'Adi said: "Most of his traditions and authorities are weak, even though Shu'bah transmitted traditions on his authority.
 Shu'bah possibly did not transmit traditions on the authority of anyone weaker than he."

 At-Tirmidhi's tradition is an interpretation of Jabir's.